Table of Contents

 While completing detox is a reward in itself, detox alone isn’t enough to sustain abstinence.
 The only way to stay sober is to unlearn the maladaptive thought and behavior patterns.

 Using CBT and other therapies, you learn how to replace those dysfunctional patterns with healthy ones.
-Each of the multi-modal treatment actions work in tandem to help you make these needed changes.
+Each of the multi-modal treatment actions works in tandem to help you make these needed changes.

 Individual therapy.
 Therapy helps you identify underlying factors that may be involved in the maladaptive responses to stress-inducing events or triggers.